abeaderstadt/applied-ml-beaderstadt/notebooks/project05/README.md

 **Key insights:**
-- Random Forest performed better overall, achieving higher test accuracy and F1.
+- Random Forest performed better overall, with higher test accuracy and F1.
-- Voting ensemble misclassified more of the hardest-to-predict wines (high-quality class).
+- For both models most mistakes happen between adjacent classes, like confusing medium-quality wines for high or low.
-- Gap analysis shows Random Forest slightly overfit, but still generalized well.
+- Gap analysis shows Random Forest slightly overfit, but still performed well.

 ---

 ### Conclusions

-- Random Forest (100) is the stronger model for predicting red wine quality in this dataset.
+- Random Forest (100) is the stronger model for predicting wine quality.

-- Ensemble methods that combine multiple heterogeneous models (like Voting Classifier) are promising, but performance depends heavily on the individual models and their tuning.
+- Using multiple different models together (like the Voting Classifier) can work really well, but only if each model is tuned properly.
+If one of them isn’t pulling its weight, the whole ensemble won’t perform as well

 - Next steps could include:

-  - Hyperparameter tuning for both models

-  - Feature importance analysis to identify key drivers of wine quality
+  - Explore which features ( like alcohol and pH) consistently increase probability of high-quality label

-  - Trying additional ensemble methods like Gradient Boosting or AdaBoost
+  - Trying additional ensemble methods like Random Forest (200, max_depth=10)	which would add more trees, but limit tree depth to reduce overfitting
 ---

 ## How to Run